Optimal Decay Estimate and Asymptotic Profile for Solutions to the Generalized Zakharov-Kuznetsov-Burgers Equation in 2D: Acknowledgments

 \section{Acknowledgments}

 The first author is supported by Grant-in-Aid for Young Scientists Research No.22K13939, Japan Society for the Promotion of Science.
 The second author is supported by Grant-in-Aid for Young Scientists Research~(B) No.17K14220, Japan Society for the Promotion of Science.
+The authors also would like to thank the anonymous referees for their helpful and valuable comments on this paper.

 \begin{flushleft}Ikki Fukuda\\ Division of Mathematics and Physics, \\ Faculty of Engineering, \\ Shinshu University, \\ 4-17-1, Wakasato, Nagano, 380-8553, JAPAN\\ E-mail: i\_fukuda@shinshu-u.ac.jp 15pt Hiroyuki Hirayama\\ Faculty of Education, \\ University of Miyazaki, \\ 1-1, Gakuenkibanadai-nishi, Miyazaki, 889-2192, JAPAN\\ E-mail: h.hirayama@cc.miyazaki-u.ac.jp \end{flushleft}